 Important: Do not use Seachem Prime in Daphnia tank.
 It will absolutely kill a culture.

-It is best to keep the tank indoors rather than outdoors for more stable temperature and also to mitigate against the invasion of copepods, mosquito, dragonflies and damselflies nymphs.
+It is best to keep the tank indoors rather than outdoors for a more stable temperature and also to mitigate against the invasion of copepods, mosquito, dragonflies and damselflies nymphs.